hypengw/rstd/README.md

 # Rust-like std for C++

 A C++ 20 module of Rust-like std.

 C++’s language features are exciting, but I’m tired of the std.
-Made this for coding with c++ easier.
+Made this for coding with C++ easier.

 ## Require
 - c++ 20+